trchristensen/trchristensen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Pet Adoption platform for Philippines (solo).
+- 🔭 I’m currently working on a last-mile delivery management app using Laravel, React, and React Native.
-- 🌱 I’m currently not bleeding edge and using TALL stack (Tailwind Alpinejs Laravel Livewire) to build things.
-- Visit my site at <a href="https://toddchristensen.net">https://toddchristensen.net</a>